lpelleau/SwagTester/README.md

 		}
 ```

-**The exemple above send requests to the requests present in the `pathToFileExpected` file and compare with the expected result**
+**The exemple above send requests to the requests present in the `pathToFileExpected` file and compare with the expected result.
+You can find a sample [here](https://github.com/lpelleau/SwagTester/blob/master/src/test/resources/results.json)**
 ```Java
 		File pathFile = new File(pathToFile);
 		File pathFileExpected = new File(pathToFileExpected);